3 Ways to Refocus and Stay on Track at Work

-We’ve all been there.
-There’s a task at work that needs to be done, but we just can’t seem to finish it.
-Instead, we’re checking our email, looking at Facebook or simply staring at our computers while our minds wander.
+We’ve all been there — there’s a task at work that needs to be done, but we just can’t seem to finish it.
+Instead, we’re checking our email, looking at Facebook or just staring at the computer while our mind wanders.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The ability to maintain control of attention over time, known as sustained attention, is vital for many tasks performed every day.
+The ability to keep control of our attention over time, known as sustained attention, is vital for many tasks we perform every day.
 Sustained attention is critical to focusing on and finishing tasks.

-You can take action when you realize you need to refocus.
+Need to refocus?
 Here are three tips to staying on task from clinical psychologist Scott Bea, PsyD.

 “Imagine a ballplayer.
 He’s had two fat ones go right past him.
 He starts to think about himself too much rather than just see the ball and hit it.
 And whenever we get overly involved with our thoughts, we lose sight of what’s happening in the here and now,” Dr. Bea says.

-The faces of your loved ones can transport you to happy feelings, helping you to clear your thoughts and refocus, Dr. Bea says.
+The faces of your loved ones can elicit happy feelings, helping you to clear your thoughts and refocus, Dr. Bea says.